 - Incentivizing top performance: Recognise, incentivize, and encourage talent in your company by giving out ESOPs.
 Top employees need to know that their performance is valued.
 These rewards boost their morale, pave the way for them to grow their personal wealth, and encourage them to stay loyal.

 - Instilling a sense of ownership in employees: The sooner you build a loyal and committed workforce, the faster you accomplish business objectives.
-But for building such a team, it is important for employees to think of the company as their own.
+But for building such a team, employees need to think of the company as their own.
 Founders can promote this culture by offering ESOPs.
 With ESOPs, employees share profits with owners, making them stay committed to growth.

-Having said that, there are founders who build businesses from scratch with a 5% pool, and there are ones who allocate a 25% ESOP pool in the early-stage itself.
+Having said that, some founders build businesses from scratch with a 5% pool, and there are ones who allocate a 25% ESOP pool in the early stage itself.
 There is no particular benchmark based on which startups should build their ESOP pool.
 The allocation can be anything depending on the company’s market position, investment stage, and other factors.